What is a degree audit?

 A degree audit is an undergraduate student’s road map to graduation.
 It shows which degree requirements you have already satisfied and which ones you still need to complete.

 The audit also shows which of your general education, writing intensive, major/minor residence and graduation with honors requirements still need to be completed.

 Degree audits use your academic record to match the credits you’ve taken at UAlbany and the credits you’ve transferred to UAlbany to determine which requirements those courses fulfilled.

 Degree audits are advisement tools used to help guide students as they work toward their degree.
-A degree audits is not an official document, nor it is an official transcript.
+A degree audit is not an official document, nor is it an official transcript.
 It also does not replace the University’s Undergraduate Bulletin.